Production Reporting Reminders

 • Agents/agencies who do not timely key production data will be assessed LPRs.

-• If AgriSompo or the FCIC is at fault for the agent/agencies not being able to submit the data timely, the reduction will not be assessed to the agents/agencies.
+• If AgriSompo or the FCIC is at fault for the agent/agency being unable to submit the data timely, the reduction will not be assessed to the agents/agency.

 Production Record Type